 Many people easily confuse Memorial Day with Veterans Day or other military holidays.
 You can refresh your memory on the difference between these holidays in five minutes or less with this quick read.

-3. Participate in a Virtual Memorial Day Walk or Running Race
+3. Participate in a Memorial Day Walk or Running Race

-Many annual Memorial Day weekend running races have gone virtual and you can participate in one of these races in your local community as a way to honor the fallen.
+There are many annual Memorial Day weekend running races – virtual or in-person – and you can participate in one of these races in your local community as a way to honor the fallen.
 From 5Ks to half marathons, there are plenty of options available through run-hosting organizations across the country – all it takes to find them is a quick internet search!